BloomBooks/bloompub-viewer-RN/README.md

 -   Error in network response: Ensure network settings correct (see one-time setup)
 -   "Cannot connect to Metro": It times out really quickly.
 Reload the app on your phone.

+## Debugging bloom-player

+-   Go to a bloom-player repo at the desired revision.
+-   yarn build-dev.
+(This builds an unminified version)
+-   Copy the contents of bloom-player's dist/bloomPlayer.js to this repo's dist/bloomPlayerMin.jsAsset
+-   Reload the app
+-   Edit this file (dist/bloomPlayerMin.jsAsset) as needed for debugging purposes.
+-   Reload the app every time this file changes.
+-   Note: If you re-run yarn in this repo, you will need to rerun these steps.

 ## Creating new custom build

 -   It's only necessary to do an EAS build if new custom native modules are needed.